Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

 \subsubsection{Element-wise Weight}

 \begin{observation} \textit{ The significance of parameters is closely tied to both their values and gradients.
-Intuitively, parameters with high magnitude values are crucial since they can considerably amplify their inputs.
-Higher outputs are more likely to exert a more substantial influence on the model's predictions.
-Besides, the essence of gradient is quantifying the impact of a slight modification in parameters on the loss~\cite{convex_opt}.
-Hence, parameters that own gradients with larger magnitudes yield a greater influence in shaping the model performance. } \end{observation}
+Intuitively, parameters with high-magnitude values are crucial since they can considerably amplify their inputs, thereby yielding a high output that is more likely to exert substantial influence in the model’s predictions.
+Besides, the essence of gradient is to quantify the sensitivity of the loss function to small changes in the parameter value~\cite{convex_opt}.
+Hence, parameters associated with larger gradients are considered more influential as they have a greater impact on shaping the model performance. } \end{observation}

-Based on Insight \ref{obs1}, the element-wise weight can be defined as the absolute value resulting from multiplying the parameter's value with corresponding gradients.
+Insight \ref{obs1} motivates defining element-wise weights as the absolute value resulting from multiplying the parameter's value with corresponding gradients.
 The values of parameters reflect their significance to upstream layers, and the gradients of parameters suggest their importance to downstream layers.
-Consequently, the element-wise weight serves as an effective metric to evaluate the importance of parameters.
+Consequently, the element-wise weight intuitively serves as an effective metric to evaluate the importance of parameters.